kavinyao/linux-programming-notes/Chapter-03-Files.md

 File descriptor is a small non-negative integer which represents an open file.
 For each program, three file descriptors are commonly opened by default.
 They are:

 * standard input, `STDIN_FILENO` (0)
+    * this is default to the keyboard
 * standard ouput, `STDOUT_FILENO` (1)
+    * this is default to the monitor
 * standard error, `STDERR_FILENO` (2)
+    * this is also default to the monitor

 ### `open` System Call